titomazzetta/SSH-Hardening-Lab/README.md

 It is designed so that:

-- A **professor** can clone → deploy → attack → validate → ingest logs
+- A **security reviewer** can clone → deploy → attack → validate → ingest logs
 - A **hiring manager** can evaluate practical skills, detection maturity, and automation capability
-- A **student** can replicate and extend the scenario on their own VM
+- A **practitioner** can replicate and extend the scenario on their own VM

 ---